 How to Revive African Violets with Brown Spots on their Leaves

-- Cut off any mouldy leaves with a sterile pair of pruners and throw the leaves in the bin to prevent the mould spores from spreading.
-Spray the remaining leaves with a plant fungicide following the manufactures instructions.
+- Cut off any moldy leaves with a sterile pair of pruners and throw the leaves in the bin to prevent the mold spores from spreading.
+Ensure you Spray the remaining leaves with a plant fungicide following the manufacturer’s instructions.

-- Instead of misting the leaves, move the plant to a more humid room or increase the humidity with a humidifier.
+- Instead of misting the leaves, move the plant to a more humid room (such as the bathroom) or increase the humidity with a humidifier.
+In my experience, a humidifier works well with African violets and can provide additional humidity for your other houseplants if you locate them in the same area.

-- Water the African violet from the bottom rather then overhead watering, to prevent droplets splashing and sitting on the leaves.
-To do this simply fill the saucer underneath the pot with water (for 30 minutes) to allow the compost to draw up the moisture.
+- Water the African violet from the bottom rather than overhead watering to prevent droplets from splashing and sitting on the leaves.
+This is my favorite tip.
+Fill the saucer underneath the pot with water (for 30 minutes) to allow the compost to draw up moisture.
 Empty the saucer of any excess water after 30 minutes to prevent root rot.

-Whilst it may feel drastic to cut infected brown spotted leaves off, it is essential for the plants survival.
-If the conditions are favourable, new growth should emerge and improve the appearance of your African violet.
+I know it can feel drastic to cut infected brown spotted leaves off, but it is essential for the plant’s survival.
+If the conditions are favorable, new growth should emerge and improve the appearance of your African violet in the Spring and Summer, so it may require some patience!

-If the leaves are not mould and just have brown spots that are likely the result of watering with cold water then the plant should recover without having to remove leaves.
+If the leaves are not mold and just have brown spots that are likely the result of watering with cold water, then the plant I find the plant does not get any worse if you switch your watering technique to watering from the bottom.

 - Symptoms: Wilted appearance with limp leaves.
 The flowers may also turn brown.